nbicocchi/learn-microservices/modules/tools/slides/5 - Beans lifecycle.md

 * use phase
 * destroy phase

 **We focus on the _initialization_ and _destroy_ phases**, as they’re the most interesting ones from the point of view of dependency injection.
 Our goal here is to understand the lifecycle but also the [hooks](https://en.wikipedia.org/wiki/Hooking) in the framework connected to that lifecycle.
-The _use_ phase is a phase in which an application normally spends the most of its time, and it’s the point of interest for the business logic.

 ### Initialization Phase